idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

 The entries are added to the imported to the last added TM.
 This feature will be improved in the future.
 For now, use Memory > Import tab delimited memory instead.
 Reference: [https://cafetran.freshdesk.com/support/discussions/topics/6000050974](https://cafetran.freshdesk.com/support/discussions/topics/6000050974)

-**Memory > Import MS Excel memory** = Import entries from the Ms Excel file to the selected translation memory.
+**Memory > Import MS Excel memory** = Import entries from the MS Excel file to the translation memory.

-**Memory > Import TBX terminology** = Import entries from the TBX terminology file to the selected translation memory.
+**Memory > Import TBX terminology** = Import entries from the TBX terminology file to the translation memory.

 **Memory > Import tab delimited memory** = Import segments from the tab-delimited memory file to the selected translation memory.

 This allows you to import Wordfast TMs, but can also serve to import CafeTran Glossary entries to the selected TM.

-**Memory > Import SDLTM memory** = Import segments from the SDLTM memory file to the selected translation memory.
+**Memory > Import SDLTM memory** = Import segments from the SDLTM memory file to the selected translation memory (in TMX format).

+**Memory > Import Multiterm XML glossary** = Import converted SDL Multiterm XML glossaries to the selected translation memory.

 **Memory > Import MAC OS X glossaries** = Import entries from the Mac OS X glossary file to the selected translation memory.